Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 The decay rate is computed by computing the magnitude of maximum velocity $|\ten{V}_{\max}|$ at each time step, the $L_1$ error is computed as the average value of the difference between the exact velocity magnitude and the computed velocity magnitude, given as

 where $\ten{V}_i$ is computed at the particle positions for each particle $i$ in the flow.

-Fig.~\ref{fig:tg:pert:decay} shows the decay of the velocity compared with the exact solution for the case where there is no initial perturbation and with a small amount of perturbation (of at most $\Delta x/5$) for a simulation made with the WCSPH scheme.
+Fig.~\ref{fig:tg:pert:decay} shows the decay of the velocity compared with the exact solution for the case where there is no initial perturbation and with a small amount of perturbation (of at most $\Delta x/10$).
 As can be clearly seen, the introduction of the perturbation significantly improves the results.
-The same is reflected in the $L_1$ norm of the error in the velocity magnitude in Fig.~\ref{fig:tg:pert:l1}.
+This is clearly seen in the $L_1$ norm of the error in the velocity magnitude in Fig.~\ref{fig:tg:pert:l1}.
 While we have not shown this, the results are similar for simulations made using most other schemes including the new scheme, TVF, and the EDAC.
-Given this, we henceforth use a small initial perturbation for the results.
+Given this, we henceforth use a small initial perturbation for the results for the Taylor-Green vortex problem.